jcbastosportela/logioptspp/README.md

 - x64dbg (https://help.x64dbg.com/en/latest/index.html)

 # What is working
-The lib is being preloaded in `logioptionsplus_agent.exe`
+The lib is being preloaded in `logioptionsplus_agent.exe` and it thinks all applications are `chrome.exe`.

-# Why isn't this working
-The calls are not being intercepted.
-But when I try intercepting call made by the test application client of `QueryFullProcessImageNameW` I see the calls being intercepted. _Why aren't the calls form `logioptionsplus_agent.exe` being intercepted????_

-If you know about libraries preloading, specially using detours and have a clue why this doesn't work please let me know.
+For now you will need to adjust all paths manually before compilation and using it.
+Fell free to PR a configurable way.